YaokunLin/ActuaryProgrammer/README.md

 1. Ensure you have a copy of the appropriate deployment's environment.
 Use Secret Manager of the appropriate environment to download a copy.

-2. Place into the ./environment-connect/ directory the downloaded .env file with its enviromment shorthand as a suffix such as ./environment-connect/.env.dev for example.
+2. In the ./environment-connect/ directory place the downloaded .env file with its environment shorthand as a suffix; such as ./environment-connect/.env.dev for example.

 3. Update the .env file to use the google credentials file.